Araz-m/OpenFAST-Automation-for-DLC-Simulations/README.md

 # OpenFast_DLC_Autorun_Optimus_295_20_Hochschule Flensburg
 This tool is capable of running a complete DLC with all the wind and hydroDyn files.

-It can also perform a complete loop of different DLC simulations in openfast automatically https://github.com/WindEnergyEngineering/Optimus-295-20/tree/master/OpenFAST/Optimus-295-20
+https://github.com/WindEnergyEngineering/Optimus-295-20/tree/master/OpenFAST/Optimus-295-20

 A detailed *pdf manual* will be added as a guide